gomig/mig/README.md

 ## Template Repository Guide

-Mig compile repository template base on [Go Text Template Library](https://pkg.go.dev/text/template).
+Mig compile repository template base on [Go Text Template Library](https://pkg.go.dev/text/template) with `<% %>` delimeter.
 Each repository must contain `mig.json` configuration file in th root of repository.

 **NOTE:** You can use user entered app name with `.name` variable or `__name__` placeholder in your template syntax.